 Discuss an Episode with Your Team

 Use our Conversation Starters to lead a discussion with your teaching team, department, or other group after listening to an episode.
+Look for the Conversation Starters heading on any episode's show notes.

 What are listeners saying?